TomasHubelbauer/github-rulers/readme.md

-# GitHub 80/120 Characters
+# GitHub Rulers

-This extension and stylesheet can be used to display vertical lines indicating the 80 and 120 character stops in the GitHub code editor.
+This extension and stylesheet can be used to display vertical lines indicating the 0, 80 and 120 character stops in the GitHub code editor.

 ```
  123456789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 123456789
-                                                                 80 characters ^                        120 characters ^
+^ 0 characters                                                   80 characters ^                        120 characters ^
 ```

 ![](screenshot.png)